squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 If your ''patch'' program seems to complain or refuses to work, you should get a more recent version, from the [ftp://ftp.gnu.ai.mit.edu/pub/gnu/ GNU FTP site], for example.

+Ideally you should use the patch command which comes with your OS.

 ==  configure options ==